AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ISplit/SplitPoints.md

 ISplit.SplitPoints Method
 =========================
-AutomationML 2.1 APIGets a collection of all split points for the provided document.
+Gets a collection of all split points for the provided document.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)